 This session will address the advantage and disadvantages of reporting as a group, as an individual, or as both, in particular given the challenges with PI this year.

 You work hard throughout the year, and it would be a shame if Medicare reimbursement was cut when you could have avoided it.
-The October 3rd deadline will be here before you know it.
-Don’t wait another minute, register for this online training today to guarantee your place during this limited access session.
+Don’t wait another minute, register for this online training today.

-Michael Stearns, MD, CPC, CFPC, is a physician informaticist, certified professional coder (CPC), and certified family practice coder (CFPC).
+Michael Stearns, MD, CPC, CFPC, CRC is a physician informaticist, certified professional coder (CPC), certified family practice coder (CFPC) and certified risk adjustment coder (CRC).
 He is the CEO and Founder of Apollo HIT, LLC, an organization that provides healthcare information technology (HIT) and compliance consulting services.

 His company assists organizations with meeting their documentation, compliance, coding, risk adjustment, EHR optimization and other program goals; including performance in quality and efficiency-based incentive programs.